rendis/abslog/README.md

 # abslog
-Library that abstracts you from which log library you use behind
+Library that abstracts it from the log library used behind